Heide Museum of Modern Art: Museum establishment

 The Reeds returned to live in Heide I, the old farmhouse after selling Heide II, most of the adjoining property and a significant portion of their art collection (113 works) to the Victorian State Government in August 1980.
 The purchase was agreed to and formalised by the Minister for the Arts at the time, the Hon.
 Norman Lacy, who continued to provide the Government's on-going support for the creation of a public art gallery on the site, to be named 'Heide Park and Art Gallery'.
 The interior of Heide II was modified in preparation of it opening as a public art gallery in November 1981.
 Now Heide Museum of Modern Art operates as a non-profit company limited by guarantee, and on behalf of the Victorian Government, a Board of Directors is delegated as a Committee of Management.

 Dr Norman Wettenhall was appointed the first Chairman and the then Premier of Victoria, Sir Rupert Hamer was honoured as the inaugural Patron.
 Maudie Palmer AO was appointed the inaugural Director.

 Recent history

 The museum underwent major redevelopment in 2005–06 which included the installation of several sculptural and installation art pieces, landscaping and redesign of the gardens, construction of a new education centre & gallery space, extension of the Heide III building to incorporate works from the Barbara Tucker Gift and various other works.
 On 13 July 2006 the museum officially re-opened after its $3 million dollar renovation and extension.
 The new buildings were designed by O'Connor + Houle Architecture.

+Governance

+From 2008 until 2014, Jason Smith was curator and CEO of the gallery.